Femininity in All

 Function of the Lady-Datejust

 In the earliest models of the Datejust, the date would begin to change hours before its midnight rendezvous.
-In 1955, the date-change mechanism was adapted to operate instantaneously and the date aperture was enhanced with a Cyclops lens that magnifies the date by two and a half times for easy reading.
+In 1955, the date-change mechanism was adapted to operate instantaneously and the date aperture was enhanced with a Cyclops lens that magnifies the date for easy reading.

 The first Datejust